cyrus2281/resume/README.md

   - Setting up community guidelines
   - Handling merchandise and swags to be given out at our events
   - Advertising and growing the community

+- **Brand Representative at Solace** | Sep 2024 – Present
+   Representing solace brand and volunteering at requirement, social, and networking events powered by Solace .

 - **Brand Representative at Nokia** | Sep 2022 – Aug 2024
   As a Nokia brand representative, I helped the talent attraction team in virtual and in-person career fairs, answering candidates' technical and hiring process questions.
 Additionally, I volunteered in photography shoots and media brand advertisements, and represented Nokia's future generation.